WP-Autoplugin/hub2wp/readme.txt

 == Installation ==

-1. Upload the `github-plugin-installer` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wp-github-plugin-browser` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to "Plugins > GitHub Browser" to browse plugins.
 4. Go to "Settings > GitHub Plugin Browser" to add an optional personal access token and configure caching.